zigotica/dotfiles/readme.md

+# new approach

+This repo is superseded by [the bare repo approach followed in tilde repo](https://github.com/zigotica/tilde).
+This stays here just in case you want something "simpler", but I will not be updating it.

 # dotfiles

 I finally ordered my dotfiles a bit, making each file a bit smaller, moving to a config folder, etc.